-First of all, the breed is noble, beautiful, and a natural athlete.
+First of all, the German shepherd is noble, beautiful, and a natural athlete.
 The headpiece is chiseled and strong and the body is functional and aesthetically pleasing to the eye.
 The eyes are dark and almond shaped and express the dog's mood and thoughts.

 In addition, the breed has many qualities that humans admire: loyalty, bravery, independence, intelligence, and a sense of humor.
 But the breed is most famous for its character and temperament.
 The breed is poised, confident, and a faithful companion to man.
 The breed's intelligence and aptitude for training are well known and this amazing versatility makes this breed suitable for many specialized services.